donaltuohy/pi-calculator/README.md

 The server uses the flask library to accept requests.
 The only endpoint is `/calculate`.

 The server has a list of worker addresses and loops through these to check if they are healthy by sending a ping request.
-Once it has decided which workers are healthy.
-It then divides out the work to each of the healthy workers.
+Once it has decided which workers are healthy, it divides out the work to each of the healthy workers.

 ## Worker

-The worker can be spun up multiple times and when a server sends it a a request, it is given a `start`, `end` and a `precision`.
+The worker can be spun up multiple times and when a server sends it a request, it is given a `start`, `end` and a `precision`.
 It uses the  [Bailey–Borwein–Plouffe formula](https://en.wikipedia.org/wiki/Bailey%E2%80%93Borwein%E2%80%93Plouffe_formula) to converge on the value of pi.

 Running locally